richardrobinson0924/Node.JS-CRUD-Project/README.md

 1. Download and install `npm` and `MongoDB`
 2. In a console, launch `mongo`
-3. In the project, run `node ./app.js`
+3. In the project, run `npm start` to start the server, or `npm test` to run the tests

 **Endpoint**: `http://localhost:5000/api`